sampsyo/cs6120/content/blog/2023-12-11-array-ir/index.md

 - For all $e = (v_1, v_2) \in E$ (the execution of $v_2$ depends on $v_1$), $v_1$ is ordered before $v_2$
 - The number of protocol changes within the sequence is minimized.
 For each consecutive $v_{\pi_i}, v_{\pi_j}$ in the sort, there is a change if $p(v_{\pi_i}) \neq p(v_{\pi_j})$.

-We are unsure of the hardness of this problem.
+The hardness of this problem is unknown.
 We (unsuccessfully) tried several reductions from NP-Complete problems, and have not yet proven that our polynomial-time algorithm produces an optimum result.
 This would be an interesting task to pursue in the future.
 We think the problem might be in P.

 Our heuristic algorithm for reordering runs in polynomial time and is as follows:
 <p align="center">